-Postpartum period is the time when baby become together with its parents, mother adapting to her baby physically, emotionally and socially.
+Postpartum period is the time when baby entire to its parents, mother adapting to her baby physically, emotionally and socially.
 Woman finds herself in a special period, in which adapting her to maternity and develop her relations with other family members once again.
 Postpartum period is the most willing time of the mother to attach her baby.
-Mother's behaviors like touching, kissing, hugging her baby and look at her baby kindly provides and effects baby developmentally (Manav, Yıldırım, 2010, 149).
+Mother's behaviors like touching, kissing, hugging her baby and look at her baby kindly provides and effects baby developmentally (Manav, Yıldırım, 2010).

 There are some factors which are effective for the development of the mother-baby attachment.
 A planned and desired pregnancy, mother's confidence, economic and cultural state of the family, partner relations and support, social support receiving around and positive-negative situation during the pregnancy are the factors that effect maternal attachment.
 To giving her baby to mother right after the delivery and breastfeeding are important for the maternal attachment.
 Some negative labor actions effects maternal attachment negatively.
-If the infant comes with premature delivery to the world, the situation is effected with negative interaction to mother and infant (Manav, Yıldırım, 2010, 149-157; Çam, Keskin, 2007, 145).
+If the infant comes with premature delivery to the world, the situation is effected with negative interaction to mother and infant (Manay, Yıldırım, 2010; Çam, Keskin, 2007).